jeroentvb/weekly-nerd-1819/README.md

 ### Icatt
 At Icatt we sat down with the owner, a back-end developer, a front-end developer and a (ux) designer.
 It was cool to hear from each one of them what they do at Icatt.
-They showed a few of their projects, which were mostly for very formal entities, such as <!-- gemeente, stichtingen, pensioen -->.
+They showed a few of their projects, which were mostly for very formal entities, such as the municipality, foundations and pension funds.

 ### Lifely
 At lifely we first talked about the way they handle and plan projects.
 They work scrum-ish; scrum with their own twists.
 This was quite a lenghthy explaination.